davidbolton1/CharlieSolution/README.md

 4. From the dashboard click Auth Pipeline -> Rules -> Create Rule -> Whitelist for a Specific App
 ![Alt text](./public/whitelist.png?raw=true "Whitelist Rule")

-Make sure to edit the Rule script after with the name of the app you created earlier, and the emails you want to whitelist.
+Make sure to edit the newly made Rule script with the name of the app you created earlier, and the emails you want to whitelist.

 ### Running the app: